Sophie Turner Just Got Hollywood's Hottest Haircut

 Ever since we were first introduced to Sophie Turner a decade ago as Sansa Stark on Game of Thrones, the actress has only ever experimented with her hair colour — never the style.
-Now, it looks like she's not only moving on to her next project post-GoT, but moving on with her beauty look as well: While doing press in London for her upcoming X-Men movie Dark Phoenix, Turner tossed out her signature long, low-maintenance hair for a new fringe.
-Because what better way to say goodbye to a character you've played for nearly half your life than getting a fringe?
+Now, it looks like she's not only moving on to her next project post-GoT, but moving on with her beauty look as well: While doing press in London for her upcoming X-Men movie Dark Phoenix, Turner tossed out her signature long, low-maintenance hair for a new set of bangs.
+Because what better way to say goodbye to a character you've played for nearly half your life than getting bangs?

 Advertisement